 Ward should get in for his productivity.
 He is one of eight players in NFL history to reach 1,000 career receptions.

 Ward should get in for his toughness.
-He is the one wide receiver who will be remembered as much for his bone-jarring hits as his clutch catches.
+He is the only wide receiver who will be remembered as much for his bone-jarring hits as his clutch catches.

 The reality is Ward will have trouble making the Hall of Fame.
 Just ask Cris Carter, Tim Brown and Andre Reed.
 They've been waiting for years, even though their credentials say they should get in.
-Brown ranks fourth on the NFL's all-time receiving yards list and sixth on touchdown catches.
-Carter is eighth on yards and fourth on touchdowns.
+Brown ranks fourth on the NFL's all-time receiving yards list and sixth in touchdown catches.
+Carter is eighth in yards and fourth in touchdowns.

-One theory is that voters are split among those three receivers, so Carter, Brown and Reed cancel each other out.
+One theory is that voters are split among those three receivers, so Carter, Brown and Reed cancel one another out.
 Another theory is Hall of Fame voters don't value wide receivers, which is something Carter believes.

-There are only seven receivers in the Hall of Fame who started their careers after the 1970 AFL-NFL merger: Michael Irvin, Steve Largent, James Lofton, Art Monk, Rice, John Stallworth and Lynn Swann.
+Only seven receivers in the Hall of Fame started their careers after the 1970 AFL-NFL merger: Michael Irvin, Steve Largent, James Lofton, Art Monk, Rice, John Stallworth and Lynn Swann.
 That's fewer than quarterbacks, running backs, offensive linemen, defensive linemen, linebackers and defensive backs.

-The struggles of Carter and Brown to get into Hall work against Ward.
-He has significantly fewer catches, receiving yards and touchdowns than both of them.
+The struggles of Carter and Brown to get into the Hall work against Ward.
+He has significantly fewer catches, receiving yards and touchdowns than each of them.
 Ward also has been to half as many Pro Bowls.
-In many ways, getting into the Hall of Fame is a numbers game and that's not what Ward wants to hear.
+In many ways, getting into the Hall of Fame is a numbers game, and that's not what Ward wants to hear.

 Ward's best shot at reaching the Hall of Fame is his entire body of work.
 He wasn't the best deep threat.
 He wasn't the receiver with the most touchdowns.
 But he was the most complete wide receiver of his generation.
 No wide receiver blocked like Ward, and he fearlessly made catches over the middle.
 His reputation will stand the test of time.